tylercamp/palcalc/PalCalc.Solver/README-BREED-ESTIMATE.md

 1. A 2% chance of getting exactly the two desired passives
 2. A 5.5% chance of getting the two desired passives and one undesired passive

-Pal Calc will produce a child representing [1].
+PalCalc will produce a child representing [1].
 A 2% chance is roughly 1 in 50 odds, and will require (on average) 50 attempts to accomplish.
 At 10 minutes per breeding attempt, that gives ~8 hours.

 For the child representing [2], keep in mind that case #1 is optimal, and #2 is the fallback.
 Getting case #1 would be at least as good as getting case #2, though the opposite is not true.
 Since getting case #1 is at least as good, we can rephrase the question from "probability of getting exactly X" to "probability of getting something _at least as good_ as X".